New actors in the governance of epidemic response

 The Emergency Medical Teams initiative, spearheaded by the World Health Organization (WHO), is an innovative governance arrangement that brings together a wide range of public and private actors as one ‘global health reserve army’ to respond to epidemics and humanitarian emergencies.

 But how does cooperation between civil protection, military, charity and for-profit response teams play out in practice, both in the governance of the initiative and operationally?
+How do global health and humanitarian actors work together in epidemic crises?
+How do national health authorities coordinate epidemic response led by humanitarian actors?

 This PhD project takes the Emergency Medical Teams initiative as a case-study to analyze new forms of cooperation in global health security: between public and private entities, across sectors, and not least, increasingly global.